(This article was originally published on the 7th May 2017 and updated on the 17th September 2020).

 10. Reward yourself when you achieve your milestone!

 Paying off your debt will be a long and painful journey if you look at it as a punishment for your lifestyle.
 Set a milestone or a payoff goal and give yourself a small reward when it is met.
 This helps to keep us motivated.
 Of course, do not go on a splurging frenzy.
 For example, instead of taking an outstation trip, settle for a weekend camping trip nearby.

 This article is written by Direct Lending, an online personal lending platform that provides – Simple, Safe and Affordable Financing.
-Reach out to us if you are in need of a personal loan or talk to our friendly loan consultant team if you have any questions about personal financing.
+Reach out to us if you are in need of a personal loan or talk to our friendly loan consultants if you have any questions about personal finance.
 Our service as always is 100% free.
 For more useful personal finance tips, follow us on the blog or our Facebook page.